Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/WDT/Watchdog - Simple WDG Timer.rst

 Then we move to the coding part for this example, for this example, you will only need the RTL8722CSM/RTL8722DM/RTL8722DM MINI Board itself.

-Firstly, make sure the correct Ameba development board is selected in Arduino IDE: ``"Tools" → "Board" → "RTL8722CSM/RTL8722DM" (or "RTL8722DM MINI")``.
+Firstly, make sure the correct Ameba development board is selected in Arduino IDE: :guilabel:`Tools -> Board -> RTL8722CSM/RTL8722DM (or RTL8722DM MINI)`
-Then open the "Watchdog Timer" example in ``"File" → "Examples" → "AmebaWatchdog" → "Watchdog Timer"``:
+Then open the "Watchdog Timer" example in :guilabel:`File -> Examples -> AmebaWatchdog -> Watchdog Timer`

 |image02|